Inverting the coupling of the signed Gausssian free field with a loop soup

 \section{Inversion of the signed isomorphism}

-In \cite{SabotTarres2015RK}, Sabot and Tarrès give a new proof of the generalized second Ray-Knight theorem together with a construction that inverts the coupling between the square of a GFF conditioned by its value at a vertex $x_{0}$ and the excursions of the jump process $X$ from and to $x_{0}$.
-In this paper we are interested in inverting the coupling of Theorem \ref{Lupu} with the signed GFF : more precisely, we want to describe the law of $(X_t)_{0\le t\le \tau_u^{x_0}}$ conditionally on $\varphi^{(u)}$.
+In \cite{SabotTarres2015RK}, Sabot and Tarrès give a new proof of the generalized second Ray-Knight theorem together with a construction that inverts the coupling between the square of a GFF conditional its value at a vertex $x_{0}$ and the excursions of the jump process $X$ from and to $x_{0}$.
+In this paper we are interested in inverting the coupling of Theorem \ref{Lupu} with the signed GFF : more precisely, we want to describe the law of $(X_t)_{0\le t\le \tau_u^{x_0}}$ conditional on $\varphi^{(u)}$.

-We present in section \ref{sec_Poisson} an inversion involving an extra Poisson process.
+We present in Section \ref{sec_Poisson} an inversion involving an extra Poisson process.
 We provide in Section \ref{sec_dicr_time} a discrete-time description of the process and in Section \ref{sec_jump} an alternative description via jump rates.
-Sections \ref{sec:lejaninv} and \ref{sec:coupinv} are respectively dedicated to a signed inversion of Le Jan's isomorphism for loop soups, and to an inversion of the coupling of random current with FK-Ising.
+Sections \ref{sec:lejaninv} is dedicated to a signed inversion of Le Jan's isomorphism for loop-soups.